-Collect data for several different voltages and magnet currents.
-Measure the radius of one of the coils as well as their separation in order to calculate the central magnetic field from Eq.
-I-10.
-Compute the actual magnetic field at each radius using Fig. I-1 and then use Eq.
-I-9 to calculate e/m_e for each value of radius.
 Plot your values for e/m_e as a function of the radius using different symbols for the different accelerating voltages.
-Do a simple statistical analysis to determine the errors in your measurement and put these as error bars on your plot.
-Do your data vary by more than the statistical error bars.
-If so, these variations may indicate the presence of a systematic error?
+Do a simple statistical analysis to (mean, standard deviation for each voltage) determine the errors in your measurement and put these as error bars on your plot.
+Do your data vary by more than the statistical error bars?
+If so, these variations may indicate the presence of a systematic error in your measurements.
+Do your data suggest the presence of such a systematic error?
 If they do, you will need to quote these systematic errors and take them into account when you compute your value for m_e at the conclusion of this lab.